pR0Ps/EmailNotify/README.md

 Templates
 ---------
-A template gets filled in using the arguments passed to progream, then emailed to users.
+A template gets filled in using the arguments passed to program, then emailed to users.

 Numbers wrapped in curly braces (`{}`) will be replaced with the corresponding argument.